SYNLIGHT

 HOW :

-In order to change the LEDs color according to the outside pixels from my monitor, I have to take screenshots, to process them, to send the informations to a microcontroller and having it driving every LED accordingly.
+In order to change the LEDs color according to the outside pixels from my monitor, I have to take screenshots, to process them, to send the informations to a microcontroller and have it drive every LED accordingly.

 DISCLAIMER AND LIMITS :

 My solution is a software that runs on a Windows computer.
 It is not an physical solution with video input and LEDs as output.
 I've seen such solution on the Internet and even tried some.
 For many reasons hardware solutions don't please me and I keep my setup as presented below.
 I tried to use DirectX direct capture with SmallDX but it didn't improve the maximum frequency of the process nor allowed me to capture in-game screenshot.
-As my programing knowledge is limited when approaching GPU access, GPU-driven fullscreen mode (gaming generally) will not be supported for now and will be processed as a dimmed white frame.
+As my programing knowledge is limited when approaching GPU access and since the performance is good enought, I am sticking to CPU computing.
 The CPU load is light enough to let it runs in background and forget about it on most computers.
-This is the solution I went with.

 2. PC PART

-To program the PC software I went with C# .net language and Microsoft Visual Community.
+To program the PC software I went with C# .net and Microsoft Visual Community.
 I used the Model-View-Viewmodel architecture instead of the more simple Windows-form-application architecture as it was part of my learning.
+It is not a perfect MVVM use but it was enough at the time.

 a.
 THE USER INTERFACE

-Here is a view of the user interface that bears the controls needed to match every setup.
+Here is a view of the user interface that bears the controls needed to match most setups.

 Each of these value can be changed in real time while the program is running, and can also be set manually within the parameter file to let the program run in background